Abdulrahman-122/Github_Actions/file17.md

 ---

-# Lab 2: Anatomy of a Container Action
+#  Anatomy of a Container Action

 A Container Action normally contains: